aosabook/500lines/modeller/chapter.md

         start, direction = self.get_ray(x, y)
         self.scene.place(shape, start, direction, self.inverseModelView)
 ``````````````````````````````````````````
-To place a new node, we first create the new instance of the corresponding type of node and add it to the Scene.
+To place a new node, we first create the new instance of the corresponding type of node and add it to the scene.
-We want to place the node underneath the user's cursor, so we find a point on the ray, a fixed distance from the camera.
+We want to place the node underneath the user's cursor, so we find a point on the ray, at a fixed distance from the camera.
 Again, the ray is represented in camera space, so we convert the resulting translation vector into the world coordinate space by multiplying it by the inverse modelview matrix.
 Finally, we translate the new node by the calculated vector.
 `````````````````````````````````````````` {.python}